 That’s difficult enough, even without throwing anxiety into the mix.
 But don’t give up hope just yet… we found 29 jobs for people with anxiety disorder and depression.

-So if you’re on the market for a career change, look no further than this list!
+So if you’re on the market for a career change, looking for jobs for people with anxiety and depression, look no further than this list!

 Can You Work With Anxiety Disorder?